neilgee/smoothscroller/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Options are in Settings => Smoothscroller

+== Frequently Asked Questions ==

+= How do I make a link on the same page =

+You surround the source in link HTML tags like so, with a href attribute of the target ID <a href="#target"></a>

+For the target you give it an ID attribute like so - this is <span id="target">the target</span>

 == Usage ==

 The settings are found via the dashboard Settings > Smoothscroller

 - Select to apply to all post and pages

-- Select to have on home page
+- Select to have on home page only

-- Select to have on certain pages
+- Select to have on certain pages only

-- Select to have on certain posts
+- Select to have on certain posts only

 - Choose the speed of the scroll

 == Screenshots ==

-1.
+1. Image of internal options

 == Changelog ==